gothma/ep_mailexport/README.md

   }
 ```

-* **ep_sendmail.** defines the options for this plugin:
+* **ep_mailexport.** defines the options for this plugin:
-    - **ep_sendmail.config** defines everything related to sending mail in general on the server.
+    - **ep_mailexport.config** defines everything related to sending mail in general on the server.
 All options defined by nodemailer [here](https://github.com/nodemailer/nodemailer#send-using-smtp) are allowed
-    - **ep_sendmail.email** defines default properties of each mail that is created.
+    - **ep_mailexport.email** defines default properties of each mail that is created.
 All possible options are defined nodemailer [here](https://github.com/nodemailer/nodemailer#e-mail-message-fields).
 The options only serve as default arguments.
 In future development the user will be given the possibility to override them when actually sending the mail.